-The Digital Public Goods Standard is a set of specifications and guidelines designed to maximise consensus about whether a project conforms to the definition of digital public goods set by the UN Secretary-General in the 2020 Roadmap for Digital Cooperation.
+The Digital Public Goods Standard is a set of specifications and guidelines designed to maximise consensus about whether a digital solution conforms to the definition of a digital public good: open-source software, open data, open AI models, open standards, and open content that adhere to privacy and other applicable best practices, do no harm by design and are of high relevance for attainment of the United Nations 2030 Sustainable Development Goals (SDGs).
+This definition stems from the UN Secretary-General’s Roadmap for Digital Cooperation.

 Contribute to the DPG Standard

 We encourage creators, maintainers, funders, implementers, and consumers to recognise and use the DPG Standard to support DPGs.

 The DPG Standard was developed through an iterative process, building off of the original 51 indicator standard used by the DPGA in the preliminary review of Early Grade Reading projects, and refined through contributions by many experts.
 The DPG Standard is free for anyone to use and adapt and is licensed under a Creative Commons Attribution ShareAlike 4.0 International License.
 We actively solicit contributions to improve and endorse the DPG Standard.